-Weston continued to make some models of luminance (only) meters for measuring light levels for industrial purposes.
+Alongside its signature range of exposure meters, and from the earliest implementation of the Photronic cell, Weston made a range of luminance (only) meters for measuring light levels for industrial purposes.
 Tables of recommended light levels for various types of workplace were included with, and sometimes listed on the reverse of the meter.
-I have included two other meters in this section, designed to be used with the Wollensak Fastax High Speed Cine camera.
-These do have exposure calculator dials with them, but they are not integrated into the basic meter.
+Others had colour coding or workplace descriptions marked directly on the meter face.
+Reputedly one model was used by a photographer who calculated exposure directly from the luminance readings.
+I have included some other meters and devices in this section that do not fit easily elsewhere.
+Two were designed to be used with the Wollensak Fastax High Speed Cine camera: These do have exposure calculator dials with them, but they are not integrated into the basic meter.
 They are primarily of industrial configuration and sit better in this category than any of the others.

 Weston Illumination Meter Model 603